Please refer to Show My Homework (SMHW) for your specific tasks.

 In times like these, looking after both our physical and mental health is of utmost importance and a big part of that will be giving your day structure.
 As well as your academic activities it is important to supplement your day with physical activities and other activities to look after your mental health.

-Why not join in with Joe Wicks (aka The Body Coach) as he live streams his "PE with Joe" at 9:00am every day (Monday-Friday).
+Why not join in with Joe Wicks (aka The Body Coach) as he live streams his "PE with Joe" at 9:00am Monday, Wednesday and Saturday.
 The workouts last 30 minutes and include a warm up and cool down.

 The Duke and Duchess of Cambridge have launched a new campaign with the NHS and Public Health England (PHE) encouraging people to look after their mental health in lockdown.
 The campaign, called ‘Every Mind Matters’.
 The platform includes free resources for managing your mental wellbeing and advice on improving this at home, as well as supporting friends and family.
 PHE says the resources have been developed with the help of leading charities including Mind, Mental Health Foundation, Samaritans, Rethink and Mental Health First Aid England.